-- The pro-life position focusses on the life of the unborn child arguing for its right to be protected from abortion.
+The pro-life position focusses on the life of the unborn child arguing for its right to be protected from abortion.

-- The pro-choice position focusses on the choice of the pregnant woman, arguing for her right to have an abortion if she wants to.
+The pro-choice position focusses on the choice of the pregnant woman, arguing for her right to have an abortion if she wants to.

-When two marches like this take place, it is easy to suggest that these two positions are absolute and that there is no overlap.
+When two protests like this take place, it is easy to suggest that these two positions are absolute and that there is no overlap.
 The sides are polarising and people feel pressured to choose which side you wholeheartedly support.
 I do not think this needs to be the case.
 Although, I personally am pro-life, I also acknowledge that there are many positions that a person may hold and I would hate for someone to feel excluded from attending the March for the Babies, simply because they felt they were not sure they were a 100% pro-lifer.

 I would even suggest that a pro-choicer might feel free to join the March for the Babies.
 In fact, I think there are good reasons to do so.

 5 REASONS WHY A PRO-CHOICER MIGHT JOIN THE “MARCH FOR THE BABIES”